go-iiif/go-iiif-aws/README.md

 ### Running `iiif-process-ecs` as a Lambda function

+_If you're reading this building Lambda functions is currently broken._

 This assumes you've already set up your ECS task, which is outside the scope of this documentation.

 First run the handy `lambda-process` target in the Makefile: